picocms/Pico/about.md

 {% include fancyboxtemplate.html %}

 * Using `capture` because I couldn't concatenate 'site.github.url' with uri using 'assign'.
-* needs to be an inline element, new styles
-  * img is also set to display: block
-* fix overlay

 Let's get this out of the way: Pico is *not* a turn-key solution.
 If your goal is to deploy a generic-looking website without getting your hands dirty, Pico is probably not for you.